GM says ignition switch linked to recall made in China

 Dalian Alps is 90-percent owned by Japan's Alps Electric Co.
 Alps acknowledged it supplied GM with ignition switches but said it has not been contacted by the U.S. automaker over any defect.

-The switch problem is similar to the defect linked to at least 13 deaths in an earlier recall of 2.6 million Chevy Cobalts, Saturn Ions and other cars that led to a record U.S. fine of $35 million and numerous federal and state investigations.
+The switch problem is similar to the defect linked to at least 13 deaths in an earlier recall of 2.6 million Chevy Cobalts, Saturn Ions and other cars that led to a record U.S. fine of $35 million (20 million pounds) and numerous federal and state investigations.

 In both cases, the ignition switch can be jarred out of the "run" position and potentially affect power steering, power brakes and air bags.